-If you train in poor body positions, the repetition and resistance reinforces the bad movement pattern.
+If you train in poor body positions, the repetition and resistance reinforce the bad movement pattern.
 Bad patterns leak energy, compromise performance, and cause injury.
 Injury can lead to consistent pain, resulting in a need for a long-term pain solution if it does not go away.
 There are various types of pain help that can be used for this, it is best to do your research on sites like https://www.budexpressnow.net/product/white-castle/ and check to see what else can be used, from what you can consume to movement therapies.
 Those returning to sports after an injury may feel a little nervous and want some extra support while they’re actually doing the training.
 Fortunately, there are things like this Best Elbow Sleeve Support available to make training for sports that require a lot of movement in the arm a little more comfortable.
 A successful movement audit reassures an athlete that they meet basic movement standards to achieve good positions.
 A failure in any of these tests indicates that a crucial movement is compromised.
 Find out what is causing the failure, fix the problem, audit the movement a second time, then move with confidence.
 As Grey Cook says, “First move well, then move often.”

 1. Breathing Audit